What is contact leukoderma?

 Contact leukoderma is never present at birth.

 Contact leukoderma due to cosmetics occurs most frequently on the face.
 The eyelids are particularly involved.
 Contact leukoderma due to hair dyes applied to the patient usually affects the hair margin rather than the scalp skin.
-It can subsequently lead to white patches in distance sites, ie vitiligo.
+It can subsequently lead to white patches in distant sites (vitiligo.

 Typically there are small confetti-sized flat spots of white skin with a sharply defined margin seen under magnification.
 The skin is not scaly.